01. Asbestos Use in Cigarette Filters

 The study authors concluded individuals who smoked these cigarettes should be warned of “possible substantial exposure” to asbestos.

-Consumers were not the only individuals at risk of asbestos exposure due to Kent cigarettes.
-One study examined the presence of cancers in a cohort of 33 asbestos filter workers.
-The researchers found an elevated incidence of cancer, including mesothelioma and lung cancer.
-They concluded the high rates of incidence and death among the workers could be attributed to heavy exposure to asbestos.
+The researchers found a higher-than-normal incidence of cancer, including mesothelioma and lung cancer.
+They concluded the high rates of illness and death among the factory workers could be attributed to heavy asbestos exposure.

 02. Cigarette Filters & Asbestos Exposure